andrew1007/mrfa-demo/article/6-state-tree-mutations.md

 ## Traversing dynamic nodes with factory selectors

 Curried selectors (factories) are required to traverse the tree to target dynamic nodes.
-For example, the `docs` subkeys are `ids`, which are determined at runtime.
+For example, the `docs` sub-keys are `ids`, which are determined at runtime.
 Accounting for new arguments (`id`) requires arguments to be split, via factory selectors.

 ```typescript
 const makeGetDocById = (id) => (state) => state.docs[id];